VishnuSharma11D00/DevOps-CICD/MERN-stack-application/README.md

 - Review and test the updated Jenkins image and JCasC configuration.
 - Integrate the updated setup into your CI/CD workflows.
 - Monitor and adjust configurations as needed based on feedback and requirements.

+##
+Credential Best Practices: While the current JCasC setup may involve hardcoding credentials, this approach is not recommended for sensitive information.
+A better practice is to define non-sensitive details in the code and use placeholders for sensitive credentials.
+After creating the Jenkins instance, you should manually update these credentials through the Jenkins UI.
+Alternatively, consider using secure methods like Docker secrets, AWS Secrets Manager, or Azure Key Vault to manage sensitive information.
+For more details, refer to the Jenkins Configuration as Code documentation on credential management and secret sources.